Mitchellgcc/ServicesExpansion/1.5_MVP_Service_Offer/Marketing_Execution/Print_Ready_Materials/A4_Posters_All_Services/A4_Poster_Version_2_Prompts.md

 ## 7. MEN'S HEALTH: "Men's Confidential MOT"
-**Original Concept:** Kettlebell with golden aura and cracked floor **Version 2 Concept:** Precision engineering and hidden power
+**Original Concept:** Kettlebell with golden aura and cracked floor **Version 2 Concept:** Ancient wisdom meets modern strength

 **IMAGE GENERATION PROMPT:**
 ```
-Create a sophisticated, artistic A2 poster about precision and hidden power. **Visual Concept:** The engine bay of a classic, luxury vintage car - all polished chrome, precision engineering, and beautiful mechanical complexity.
-A skilled mechanic's hand holds a sleek, modern diagnostic tool that's connected to the engine.
-On the tool's screen, instead of engine data, we see beautiful, glowing health metrics - heartbeat patterns, vital signs, all rendered in bright turquoise and lime green light.
-The contrast between the vintage craftsmanship and modern technology is striking. **Color Palette:** Bright chrome and polished steel of the engine, warm cream leather interior, with vibrant turquoise and lime green light from the diagnostic screen, all set against a clean, bright garage with natural lighting. **Typography:** "Precision Care for Peak Performance" in strong, automotive-inspired font with bright blue accents. **Sub-headline:** "Confidential men's health consultations and diagnostics." **Artistic Style:** Bright automotive photography meets colorful tech visualization - masculine, sophisticated, and optimistically precise. **Branding:** "Cornwells Chemists" in confident, welcoming typography with designated logo space.
+Create a breathtaking, artistic A2 poster about timeless masculine wisdom and inner strength. **Visual Concept:** A magnificent, ancient oak tree stands alone in a sunlit meadow, its massive trunk carved with intricate, glowing runic symbols that pulse with soft, warm golden light.
+The tree's canopy is full and vibrant, with leaves that shimmer like emeralds in the bright sunlight.
+At the base of the tree, a single, perfect stone cairn sits in balance, each stone glowing with the same golden light as the runes. **Color Palette:** Rich, warm browns of the ancient bark, vibrant emerald greens of the leaves, soft golden light from the glowing runes and stones, against a bright, cheerful meadow background with wildflowers in soft pastels. **Typography:** "Ancient Wisdom, Modern Strength" in elegant, carved-stone inspired serif font with warm golden accents. **Sub-headline:** "Confidential men's health consultations rooted in experience." **Artistic Style:** Fine art landscape photography meets mystical symbolism - majestic, grounding, and deeply masculine in a spiritual way. **Branding:** "Cornwells Chemists" in strong, natural typography with designated logo space.
 ```

 ---